Exactly as huge physical malls have pushed out shops of narrow focus, multi vendor marketplaces do so towards unpretentious online stores today.

 Each of the promotional tools and strategies, listed below, deserves a separate detailed guide and will require additional research to get best practices specific to your marketplace.
 This quick review is to give a general idea of the ways to promote your market and why they are worth your attention.

 Before you start promotion, create your unique story.
 It should tell customers how your product can improve their lives, what pain points it resolves, how you’re different from your competitors, etc. Make your customer the main character of this story and be his fairy godmother making his wishes come true:) Promote the story, rather than your product.

 Since the very launch of your marketplace, start collecting email addresses of your buyers and build email lists.
 Retaining existing customers is as important as attracting new ones.
 Having bought something from you once, they are more likely to do it again.

 Send them offers, news, success stories, interesting articles from your blog, etc., and you’ll see more returning customers.
 You can also collect emails of your prospects using forms on your site.
 For example, visitors can leave their email to get your company news or notifications on sale campaigns, if they’re not ready to buy right now, etc.

 Modern email marketing tools allow segmenting your buyer’s list by different criteria, like activity, purchased products, demographics, etc. and send more targeted campaigns.
 This feature is especially useful for online marketplaces because the audience is pretty big and diverse.

 SEO is vital for online marketplaces.
 You must be in top search results when customers are looking for the products you’re selling.
 The challenge of online marketplaces is the need to target both sellers and buyers, so your site content should be optimized taking into account both.

-Many shopping cart platforms have built-in tools that help to improve the eCommerce SEO, like the ability to add meta information to your site pages.
+Many multivendor shopping cart platforms have built-in tools that help improve the eCommerce SEO, like the ability to add meta information to your site pages.